AndrewYang2024/AndrewYang2024.github.io/_posts/2020-12-24-Perverts-Guide-Monetary-Policy.md

 And in that sense, it makes sense that they are not aformal extension of the state.

 Your typical Powell presser is formally similar.

+options market is massive

+ending, if we

+There is no hope.

+Right now, there is no alternative.
+Rather the alternative exists.
+But it cannot be imagined.

+We are in the Rumsfeld’s missing missing quadrant of unknown knowns.

+And if we can return to the beginning, to our original metaphor.
+What lets us simultaneously escape the deadlock of pornography and the sex bureaucracy.

+And we find it is not to isolate ourselves from the world but to sink into it.
+To reject the artificial relations.

+The sex bureaucracy, formal or informal always requires our participation.
+Whether our own indulgence in it, or our partner’s adherence.

+Mutual Emancipation

+And we realize, at at the end of the day.

+The emancipation of human.

+Comrades, to the barricades!

+return to fundamental.
+The Other. truly subversive

+And I will explore how this may.